-The fallout of the war in Ukraine and current cost-of-living crisis exposes the Council to a number of major risks.
-There is also still uncertainty around future funding for the Council and how the gap in the MTFS will be filled which creates additional major risks.
+There is still uncertainty around future funding for the Council and how the gap in the MTFS will be filled which creates additional major risks.
 By ensuring these are managed effectively and proactively, they are partly ameliorated.
 The major risks are:

-- Uncertainty on future government settlements - Continued decline in income from fees and charges, council tax and business rates. - Significant increase in expenditure from increased service demand and financial support requests from contractors and partners due to high costs of energy for all - Business failures resulting in loss of business rates income. - Failure to deliver innovative transformational projects that deliver significant savings in the medium term. - Failure to deliver the Levelling Up projects in the district within the agreed time frames. - Any of the above will incur reputational damage to the Council.
+- Uncertainty on the future of Local Government - Uncertainty on future government settlements - Significant increase in expenditure from increased service demand and financial support requests from contractors and partners due to high costs of energy for all - Business failures resulting in loss of business rates income. - Failure to deliver innovative transformational projects that deliver significant savings in the medium term - Failure to deliver the Levelling Up projects in the district within the agreed time frames.

-Because of the actions taken it is expected the risks listed are lessened but cannot be ruled out.
+Because of the actions taken it is expected the risks listed are lessened but cannot be ruled out completely.